Best Day Trips from Paris by Train: 5 Easy No-Car Escapes

 They offer a fantastic way to deepen your appreciation for French culture, history, and beauty without the need to pack and unpack multiple times.

-There are so many places near Paris to visit during the summer!
-And all just a few kilometers from the French capital!
+There are so many places near Paris to visit, and all just a few kilometers from the French capital!

 Don't waste any more time!
 Plan your next visit to Paris!
 But set aside a day or two to discover these places in the surrounding area.
 You will leave with incredible memories and a stronger longing to return to the area.